 The decision to move abroad is equally as complex when it’s your first time moving abroad as it is when it’s your 4th or 7th time.

-When I was travelling solo for many years, I was a bit of a wild card, I must admit (with the wisdom of hindsight!).
+When I was travelling solo for many years, I was a bit of a wild card, I must admit (with the wisdom of hindsight).
 I literally didn’t do any homework about my destination countries.

+That’s because I knew I wanted to live abroad and nothing was going to stop me.
 If there was at least two or three things interesting or appealing about the destination country, it was enough for me to decide to move there (and I can tell you, they were as superficial as ‘they have great chocolate there’… ahh, youthful folly!).

 I never had a job lined up nor a place to live.
 I just made things work through sheer stubborness.
 But that sort of approach can wear anyone down pretty fast.